Line Dance History Australia

 Country Music Radio

-I was reading through Country Goss' and was amazed at the amount of country music radio stations that were advertised back then.
+I was reading through some old Country Goss' and was amazed at the amount of country music radio stations that were advertised back then.
 I don't think there are too many left these days?

 Shona